avd1729/Book-my-show/README.md

-# Movie Ticket Booking Backend System – Technical Overview
+# Movie Ticket Booking Backend System

-This project is a **scalable, distributed, and secure movie ticket booking backend** designed using **Spring Boot**, with a microservices-inspired structure for key infrastructure components like caching, messaging, and load balancing.
+Milo is a **scalable, distributed, and secure movie ticket booking backend** designed using **Spring Boot**, with a microservices-inspired structure for key infrastructure components like caching, messaging, and load balancing.

 It handles everything from user authentication to reservation management, payment linking, and seat allocation with strong guarantees on **consistency, performance, and maintainability**.